marksands/MSTextView/README.md

 # Using MSTextView

 This is an early release, so be aware of bugs.
-I designed this to be a drop-in replacement of UITextView for each view that you wanted to have link aware.
+I designed this to be a drop-in replacement for UITextView to use with each view that you want to have clickable links.
+Note that unless there is any objection, I have recently changed MSTextView to automatically resize to fit its content size.

 Make sure to include the header file `"MSTextView.h"` and use the protocol `<MSTextViewDelegate>` which is necessary for responding to your code when the user selects a link.
 The sample project has everything you need to get you started, or check out the code below.